phetsims/phet-info/doc/phet-development-overview.md

 ## Performance Optimization

 Getting to optimal performance on all supported platforms can be tricky--this section enumerates possible optimizations strategies:
-Consider using WebGL
+1. Consider using WebGL.
-Reduce allocations (including but not limited to closures) during animation.
+2. Reduce allocations (including but not limited to closures) during animation.
-Eliminate closures and move values to properties and prototypes, see https://github.com/phetsims/scenery/issues/664 Consider replacing color strings with color constants, see https://github.com/phetsims/sun/issues/312
+3. Eliminate closures and move values to properties and prototypes, see https://github.com/phetsims/scenery/issues/664.
+4. Consider replacing color strings with color constants, see https://github.com/phetsims/sun/issues/312.

 ## Working with GitHub Issues